advertise

 The reason why it is called "Spider Lake" is that you can see many areas off of it that when you watch it from above, it looks like the legs of a spider.
 This claim is based on what one local had told.
 On June 18, 1981, Spider Lake Provincial Park was constructed to preserve the ecological integrity of the lake, also to provide the visitors with various recreational opportunities.

-To travel from Victoria Harbour Ferry to Spider Lake
+To Travel from Victoria Harbour Ferry to Spider Lake

 To travel from Victoria Harbour Ferry (Victoria, BC V8W 9M2) to Spider Lake (Nanaimo, BC V9K 2L7), the fastest route takes approximately 2 hours and 6 minutes, covering 175 km via Trans-Canada Hwy/BC-1 N and BC-19 N. Start by taking Government St from Victoria Harbour Ferry to access Trans-Canada Hwy/BC-1 N, a 4-minute drive spanning 1.2 km.